SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 case) is about the same as the _upper confidence limit_ (best case) for molnupiravir.

 Look at what happened to the relative prices of Merck and Pfizer when this was announced last week.
 People aren't stupid about this.

-Both drugs are going to be good, probably used in combination.
+Both drugs are going to be good, and probably even better if used in combination, perhaps along with fluvoxamine.
 But paxlovid looks better for now, if you can only get one of them.

 ## Why that matters